microsoft/configmgr-hub/README.md

    ![Join Configuration Manager's Community hub](./media/3555935-join-community-hub.png)

 1. After joining, you'll see your membership request is pending.
-Your account needs approval by the Configuration Manager hub Content Curation team.
+Your account needs approval by the Configuration Manager Content Curation team.
 Approvals are done once a day, so it may take up to one business day for your approval to be granted.
 1. Once you're granted access, you'll get an email from GitHub.
 Open the link in the email to accept the invitation.

 ## Contribute content